FAQ | Frequently Asked Questions

 Gluroo currently supports three pumps: Omnipod DASH/OP4Omnipod 5, and DIY Loop.
 Tap on the link for your specific pump for details on how to connect it to Gluroo.

-1. Tap the “options” button in the top right of the app (three vertical dots)
+1. Tap the Menu in the top right of the app

 4. (For Dexcom CGMs, enter your Dexcom Share username and password.
 For Libre CGMs, enter your LibreLinkUp username and password.)